geneweb/geneweb/CONTRIBUTING.md

 - Add some unit tests if relevant.
 - Add some benchmarks if relevant.
 - Add some comments around blocks/functions if relevant.
+- Format your code with ocamlformat (use make fmt).

 Some reasons why a PR could be refused: